 History

-The deserts, plains, steppes, and badlands are home to the elves, a long-limbed race of trading, raiding, thieving sprinters.
+The deserts, plains, steppes, and badlands are home to the elves, a long-limbed race of incredibly proud, trading, raiding, thieving sprinters.
 Rumored to be one of the oldest races of the world, the desert has changed them, and they have embraced these changes without question.
 Running is key to acceptance and respect among elves.
 Elves who are injured and cannot run are often left to die.
-Elves in Apocalypse are inherently tribal and exist only within their respective tribes or groups.
+Elves in Athas are inherently tribal and exist only within their respective tribes or groups, avoiding being anywhere near the inside of human buildings as they are enclosed, suffocating, and cut them off from the world.
+Many elves will spend days sitting in the wilds after even the briefest of journeys into Shetno or Blackwater, finding the inner peace of the world once more.

 After what they call ‘The Great Fall’, disparate tribes banded together under one banner and became known to themselves and to the world as the ‘Elven Nation’.
 Traveling the great plains and deserts, they bring trade, death, and a dose of hedonism in their wake.
 Tribes that were once mortal enemies are now butted up against one another, and tensions have not lessened, but facing possible extinction, survival has become the key focus of the Nation and those within it.